-• In addition to the Application Instructed continuation narrative, be sure to concisely address the areas of assessment: Budget, Match & MSY, Compliance Findings, Member Enrollment, Member Retention and Performance Measure Progress.
+In addition to the Application Instructed continuation narrative, be sure to concisely address the areas of assessment: Budget, Match & MSY, Compliance Findings, Member Enrollment, Member Retention and Performance Measure Progress.

-Continuation applicants whose measures do not align with the 2020 Performance Measure Instructions must revise their measures to conform with the 2020 instructions.
+Continuation applicant's performance measures must align with the 2021 Performance Measure Instructions.
 To revise performance measures, "View/Edit" the performance measures that copy from your original application or add new performance measures.
 Note in the Continuation Changes field that you have updated your performance measures.
-If you are proposing significant increase or decrease to output or outcome targets for existing measures, provide a justification for this change.
+If you are proposing significant increase or decrease to output or outcome targets for existing measures, provide a justification for the change.